mccormackca/Bioeng_231_final_project_filovirus/README.md

 ## Global Linear Genome View with Feature Annotations

 <a href="http://18.191.252.86/jbrowse2/?session=share-MvULDQhTxo&password=YEDVP" target="_blank">Begin exploring here</a>: visualize an overview of five *Orthoebolavirus* genomes and their genomic features.
+Descriptions and other information about each feature can be accessed by clicking on the feature.
 Continue reading below for further instructions on how to leverage and interpet this view.

 ![Screenshot 2024-12-08 at 7 54 37 PM](https://github.com/user-attachments/assets/a3261712-b929-4920-b560-2db052a7d403)